Networks-Learning/token-audit/README.md

 ## Dependencies

 All the experiments were performed using Python 3.11.2.
-In order to create a virtual environment and install the project dependencies you can run the following commands:
+In order to create a virtual environment and install the project dependencies, you can run the following commands:

 ```bash
 python3 -m venv env